lesesalen/lesebot/README.md

 ## Production

 For production, I recommend hosting the bot in a Docker container and running that.
-It is fairly straight forward:
+It is fairly straight forward, either run `./deploy.sh` or manually:

 ```sh
 $ docker build -t <name> .